EkitaiKani/assignment1/README.md

 3 menu buttons that directs user to 3 different subpages (to be added) logos that bring user to social media pages

+Made some changes to the nav bar:
+Added clickable logo and subpages changed the font

 References:
 discord colour: